-The DfE Use of Reasonable Force Guidance allows all staff at a school to use reasonable force to keep children safe.
+The DfE Use of Reasonable Force Guidance; Advice for Head teachers, staff and Governing bodies (July 2013) allows all staff at a school to use reasonable force to keep children safe.
 It also allows other adults in the school to use physical interventions where reasonable, proportionate and necessary to ensure the safety of children.
-Those might include classroom assistants, care workers, midday supervisors, specialist support assistants, escorts, caretakers or voluntary helpers, including people accompanying pupils on visits, exchanges or holidays organised by the school.
+Those might include voluntary helpers, including people accompanying pupils on visits, exchanges or holidays organised by the school.